mkorzunowicz/fpvnoisedetector/README.md

 ## Why?

-As an FPV drone pilot I have generated tons of analogue videos with a lot of static noise in them.
-Each time you take a battery out, your googles keep recording.
-If the feed isn't digital, the noise gets recorded.
+As an FPV drone pilot I have generated tons of analogue videos.
+I hoard them.
+I'm sure you do too :D The problem is: there's a lot of static noise recorded - each time you take a battery out, all your goggles see is noise.
+If the goggles won't recognize there's no signal, it gets recorded.
 Duh.

 Usually FPV videos are split every couple of minutes.
 So you often end up having battery pack footage split into 2 parts.
-I hoard them.
-I'm sure you do too :D Of course I can merge them when editing the video, but why not having them archived properly? :)
+Of course I can merge them when editing the video, but why not having them archived properly? :)

 And naturally: static video noise is practically a definition of randomness, meaning there's almost no possibility to compress it, or in other words - it takes quite a lot of disk space.
 Lose it!
 I tried recompressing the videos before.
 But by no means I would ever trim them by hand.
 Hence the app!